 We never recommend fill-in-the-blank wills.
 Unfortunately, we are commonly tasked with trying to settle messy probate estates for which decedents created wills without basic professional help.
 Oftentimes, such estates are distributed in a way completely opposite of the decedent’s intentions simply because the will was improperly prepared and/or executed.

 Should You Hire an Attorney to Draft Your Will?

+Hire a legal document assistant professional the “first time” you draft your will.
+Doing so will leave you with peace of mind that your estate will be distributed according to your wishes.
 Contact A People’s Choice for more information about our estate planning services.
 We can help you prepare any will or trust you may need to make sure your estate is properly administered to your beneficiaries.

 Have an emergency?
 We can often prepare signature-ready estate documents in as little as an hour.
 Call us at 800-747-2780 to see how we can help.